 I’m not a hardcore gamer.
 I’m not anywhere near Theresa and Pritpaul.
 I mean, I play video games.
 I have for a while.
 I have fond memories of Mega Man 2 for the NES…and by “memories” I mean “from last week, when I played the clone of it on my Wii.”
 I’m not really that out of touch; I’ve just had an evolving relationship.
 I played Final Fantasy 7 and Metal Gear Solid for the Playstation and I adored ICO and Shadow of the Colossus for the Playstation 2, but…honestly that is around where I started falling out of touch with the big gaming properties.
 I own a Wii, but aside from Resident Evil IV I mostly use it to play ports of old games or retro-style games like New Super Mario Brothers or the new GoldenEye.
 What all this means in practice is that I guess I’m what you call as “casual gamer.”
 In fact, I would say the majority of the games I play are either in a browser window or on my cell phone.
-Particularly the latter, so I’ve decided to share my favorite mobile games with you all, with links to the browser versions, if they exist.
+Particularly the latter, so I’ve decided to share my favorite games with you all.

 Superbrothers: Sword & Sworcery EP